-Our 9-day yacht charter itinerary around the Exumas is perfect if you're thinking about a Social Distancing Yacht Charter Vacation as a result of COVID-19.
+Our 9-day yacht charter itinerary around the Exumas is perfect for those looking to experience pure escapism.
 The Exumas Island chain is one of the shining jewels of the Bahamas, and it's easy to distance yourself from the crowds and enjoy the magic of the white sand beaches and sparkling blue sea.

 - Day 1

 Fly privately into Staniel Cay Distance: 5 nm*

 If you’re looking to to get away from it all, the Bahamas is the perfect destination for serenity on the water.

 It’s never been easier to fly privately into Staniel Cay, with plenty of aviation options available for both private jets and chartered flights.
 If you’re flying in from the USA, you do need to be aware that Staniel Cay is not a port of entry.

 You’ll touch down on Staniel Cay and meet your yacht at the local yacht club.
 After a warm welcome on board, your yacht will head out for a sunset meal overlooking the pastel-colored buildings of the yacht club, and you’ll spend the night anchored in the calm waters of the Exumas.

 - Day 2